 Furniture and equipment are usually seen as assets with low value.
 This is important because for accounting purposes their depreciation cost equals their actual cost.
 There has been a significant change in the price tag that grants an asset a low-value status.
 Before March 17th, 2020, that used to be a maximum of $500.
 After March 17th 2020 (and before March 17th 2021), it has been changed to a maximum of $5,000.
 After March 17th 2021, the threshold will decrease to $1,000.

 We hope this guide to working from home in New Zealand has helped you to understand the lay of the land.
 If your company is outside New Zealand, and if you want to employ someone there, you will have to comply with all other employment laws and regulations, as well as run local payroll.
+You can read more about that in our comprehensive New Zealand country guide.
 Setting all that up may take upwards of six months and will require a lot of resources.

 Alternatively, you can work with Boundless, to help you with all the work related to legal employment.
-We own and operate a New Zealand Professional Employer Organisation as part of our multi-country offering, which currently includes Ireland, the UK, Portugal, Germany, Singapore, Australia and Denmark.
+We own and operate a New Zealand Professional Employer Organisation as part of our multi-country offering, which currently includes Ireland, the UK, Portugal, Germany, The Netherlands, Singapore, Australia, Denmark and Estonia.
 Through the Employer of Record model, we act as the legal employer to your remote workers, take care of payroll and taxes, and adhere to the various employment law obligations.
 Learn more.